 Biography

-Dr. Douguet earned his Ph.D. in theoretical atomic, molecular, and optical physics from UCF and Paris-Saclay University (France) in 2010.
-He pursued postdoctoral training in attosecond science and strong-field physics at UC Davis, Drake University, and UCF.
-From 2019 to 2023, he served as an assistant professor at Kennesaw State University in Atlanta, USA, before starting as an assistant professor at UCF in 2023.
+Nicolas Douguet earned his Ph.D. in theoretical atomic, molecular, and optical physics from the University of Central Florida and Paris-Saclay University (France) in 2010.
+He subsequently completed postdoctoral research in quantum chemistry, strong-field physics, and attosecond science at UC Davis, Drake University, and UCF.
+From 2019 to 2023, he served as an Assistant Professor at Kennesaw State University in Atlanta before joining UCF in Fall 2023.

 Research Area